Bev Priestman relishes her journey from working-class England to the Olympic stage | CBC Sports

 Bev Priestman relishes her journey from working-class England to the Olympic stage

-Coach instills the values of hard work in her Canadian women's soccer team
+Coach instils the values of hard work in her Canadian women's soccer team

 Located on the edge of the Pennines mountain range in northeast England, the town of Consett is a quiet and unassuming place, about as far removed as you can get from the bright lights and fast pace of London in the south of the country.